maxgfr/panoptik/README.md

 # panoptik

-A solution which uses Sigfox sensor
+A solution which uses Sigfox sensor to localize precisely container

 ## Landing :